ORNL/intersect-architecture/sos/logical/resilience/rollback.rst

 Examples
-   Many :term:`HPC` applications implement application-level rollback by regularly saving intermediate results to stable storage as checkpoints and supporting the capability to load such a checkpoint in addition to some or all of the original data upon restart to recreate the last known correct state.
+   Many :term:`HPC` applications implement application-level rollback by regularly saving intermediate results to persistent storage as checkpoints and supporting the capability to load such a checkpoint in addition to some or all of the original data upon restart to recreate the last known correct state.
 Library-based solutions, such as FTI :cite:`Bautista-Gomez:2011`, permit tracking of state that needs to be saved and restored.
 System-level solutions, such as DMTCP :cite:`ansel2009dmtcp`, support transparent state